-The Manitoulin-Sudbury DSB has moved toward electronic filling.
-This started several years ago with a pilot project.
-The project was successful and therefore moved to full integration.
+The Manitoulin-Sudbury DSB has fully moved toward electronic filling.
 All documents are scanned and filed electronically in a system called DOCU Explorer.
-This software is available to all staff at all locations.
-This practice is recognized and approved by MCSS.
+Original mandatory / Ministry required forms are kept on file as well as scanned to the DOCU X program.
+This software is available and can be viewed by all staff at all locations.
+This practice is acknowledged and approved by MCSS.